 Notice how the grocery shopping experience of other customers affects Olivia’s journey.

 So, what do you need to reflect on at this stage of your persona's journey?
-The process: how they realize their need, how they fulfill it, through what channels, what emotions they experience, what expectations they have, how they interact with your business.
+Focus on the process: how they realize their need, how they seek to fulfill it, through what channels, the emotions they experience, their expectations, and how they interact with your business.
+This is essential for mapping out the retail store customer journey effectively.

 Stage 2: Decision